oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-cannot-and-website-instead-of-separated-words/rule.md

 ---

-​​Grammatically, all of them are acceptable spellings, but in these specific cases, one word is more usual.
+Grammatically, all of them are acceptable spellings, but in these specific cases, one word is more usual.
 Refer to [AskOxford](http&#58;//www.oxforddictionaries.com/definition/english/cannot)for reference.

 Note: When there are two ways of doing something, we make a rule on it one way with the goal of having complete consistency.

-​You can not change the world.
+You can not change the world.

 Figure: Bad example – two separated words
 You cannot change the world.